 The College encourages student organizations, individuals and agencies to interact and communicate directly with Harper students in the College Center, Building A, or in the Building J lobby.
-In the designated areas, tables may be set up without charge for representatives of student organizations and representatives of non-profit, non-commercial, non-student organizations in accord with the following rules:
+In the designated

-- 1. The space is available only upon advance request, which shall be obtained by filing a reservation form in the Student Activities office, Building A, Room 336. - 2.
+- I. The space is available only upon advance request, which shall be obtained by filing a reservation form in the Student Activities office, Building A, Room 336. - 2.
 Space shall be requested at least five days prior to the desired date.
 Requests for a subsequent semester will not be accepted earlier than six weeks prior to the beginning of that semester.
-Space shall be allocated on a first-come, first-served basis, except that individual students and student organizations shall be given priority over individual non-students and non-student organizations.

-3. No displays or distribution shall be conducted when the lounge is reserved for an activity.

-4. A maximum of three tables or displays may be placed in the designated area in Building A at the same time, and a maximum of two may be placed in the designated area of Building J at the same time.
+Space shall be allocated on a first-come, first-served basis, except that individual students and student organizations shall be given priority over individual non-students and non-student organizations. - 3.
+No displays or distribution shall be conducted when the lounge is reserved for an activity. - 4.
+A maximum of three tables or displays may be placed in the designated area in Building A at the same time, and a maximum of two may be placed in the designated area of Building J at the same time.
 Tables will be provided by the College.
 Displays shall not exceed 4' x 8' in size.
-The tables and displays will be placed next to the windows along the south corridor of the College Center lounge or along the north wall by the events sign in Building J.

-5. In order to allow as many groups as possible to be represented in the College Center and Building J, an exhibitor may reserve a space for a maximum of once a week.
-If preferred, space may be reserved for a maximum of one week per semester.

-6. There shall be no more than one space per organization at the same time; however, if no other requests have been made by the reservation deadline, one additional display space may be reserved.
-No more than four, nor less than one person(s), shall staff any display.

-7. Displays may not be distributive in nature.
-No sound amplification equipment may be used in the designated area.

-8. Representatives of organizations or individuals may communicate anywhere in the designated area.

-Representatives of organizations or individuals must clearly identify themselves to Harper students.

-10. Alcoholic beverages, narcotics, profane language, quarreling, fighting or gambling are prohibited.
+The tables and displays will be placed next to the windows along the south corridor of the College Center lounge or along the north wall by the events sign in Building J. - 5.
+In order to allow as many groups as possible to be represented in the College Center and Building J, an exhibitor may reserve a space for a maximum of once a week.
+If preferred, space may be reserved for a maximum of one week per semester. - 6.
+There shall be no more than one space per organization at the same time; however, if no other requests have been made by the reservation deadline, one additional display space may be reserved.
+No more than four, nor less than one person(s), shall staff any display. - 7.
+Displays may not be distributive in nature.
+No sound amplification equipment may be used in the designated area. - 8.
+Representatives of organizations or individuals may communicate anywhere in the designated area. - 9.
+Representatives of organizations or individuals must clearly identify themselves to Harper students. - 10.
+Alcoholic beverages, narcotics, profane language, quarreling, fighting or gambling are prohibited.
 Smoking is also prohibited.